-The World Gas Model (WGM) is a large-scale market equilibrium system developed by the University of Maryland in collaboration with Deutsches Institut für Wirtschaftsforschung (German Economic Institute for Economic Research) and Technische Universität-Dresden, (Egging et al., 2008ab, 2009, 2010), based on the earlier works by Gabriel et al. (2005ab) and Egging and Gabriel (2006).
+The World Gas Model (WGM) is a large-scale market equilibrium system developed by the University of Maryland9 in collaboration with Deutsches Institut für Wirtschaftsforschung (German Economic Institute for Economic Research) and Technische Universität-Dresden, (Egging et al., 2008ab, 2009, 2010), based on the earlier works by Gabriel et al. (2005ab) and Egging and Gabriel (2006).
 Its purpose is to simulate the global gas marketplace using principles from game theory, optimization, and engineering and to gauge the effects of market power discussed above.
 As shown in the Appendix, WGM is an instance of a mixed complementarity problem (MCP) (Facchinei and Pang, 2003) generalizing optimization and game theory problems.
 MCPs or the related variational inequality problem have become quite prevalent in modeling large, complex systems such as the global gas market and offer much more flexibility and realism as compared to traditional single-objective optimization models.

 Unlike most other large-scale economic models for natural gas, the WGM allows some of the players to be strategic (i.e., to withhold supplies to force up prices for larger profits).
 This feature is important given recent events natural gas markets such as the Russian withholding of gas to Ukraine based on price disputes.
-The WGM includes the following market players: producers, traders (dedicated trading arms of production companies), pipeline operators, and consumers.
+The WGM includes the following market players: producers (given by equations A.1 to A.4 in the Appendix), traders (given by equations A.5 to A.13 in the Appendix) (dedicated trading arms of production companies), pipeline operators (given by equations A.14 to A.30 in the appendix), and consumers (given by the market clearing conditions B.1 to B.5 in the Appendix).
+The corresponding Karush-Kuhn-Tucker conditions are given in the Appendix (equations C1 to C31).
 Each of these players except consumers is modeled as optimizing their profits subject to engineering and/or consistency constraints.
-The traders are imbued with market power and the other players are price-takers.
+The traders are imbued with market power, playing Nash-Cournot, and the other players are price-takers.
 Gathering the Karush-Kuhn-Tucker (KKT) optimality conditions (Facchinei and Pang, 2003) for all the optimization problems along with market-clearing conditions gives rise to the overall mixed complementarity problem (see Figure 4 for a depiction of the key model components and the Appendix for details on the actual formulation).

-&lt;sup>6 National Science Foundation (DMS, Award #0106880), Principal Investigator ,S.A.
+9 National Science Foundation (DMS, Award #0106880), Principal Investigator, S.A.
 Gabriel, "Computational Methods for Equilibrium Problems with Micro-Level Data," 09/01/2001-08/31/2005 and National Science Foundation (DMS, Award #0408943), Principal Investigator, S.A.
 Gabriel, "Methods and Models for Stochastic Energy Market Equilibria, "08/01/2004-07/31/2008.